 You will have the opportunity to practise setting up equipment in preparation for cystometry.
-A piece of urodynamic training equipment will be provided to enable "hands on" practice.
+A piece of urodynamic training equipment and a simulation training device will be provided to enable "hands on" practice.
 The practical methods to ensure a urodynamic test is performed in line with Good Urodynamic Practice (Schäfer) will be discussed.
 These will include: how to set zero, how to remove air from the system and set the reference level.